 This does not take into account any potential price decreases or staging of the home which I would always recommend if possible in your budget.

-The above math shows why I like to see 100,000 in spread for our renovation deals, this is rarely found on MLS where you can get a deep enough discount to make the numbers work in your favor.
+The above math shows why I like to see 100,000 in a spread for our renovation deals, this is rarely found on MLS where you can get a deep enough discount to make the numbers work in your favor.
 The above example would be considered a mid-range renovation, which in my opinion are not viable in Calgary right now due to the value adverse buyers market we currently find ourselves in.

 Respect The Hustle